comtravo/grafana-dashboards/README.md

 - Code re-usability is non-existent
 - Cannot apply changes across all dashboards and alerts
 - Automated dashboard and alert provisioning and de-provisioning using IaC.
   - Given the serverless trend today, your cloud infrastructure can have various functions that are triggered by ways.
-In such cacses, it is difficult to create individual dashboards and maintain them.
+In such cases, it is difficult to create individual dashboards and maintain them.
 They get renamed, move deleted

 ## Introduction